kgdmKZ/minesweeper-ai/README.md

         and the number of known adjacent mine squares) is the same as the number of mines still unaccounted for in the entire game, then all other unknown squares on the entire game board must be safe.
-     * Determine the set of "frontiers" in the current game board:
+     * Determine the set of "frontiers" in the current game board
        * A frontier is a set of unknown squares where knowing one square's status as either being safe or a mine potentially reveals the status that other unknown squares in the frontier must have because of constraints created by a chain of shared numbered squares and their adjacent unknown squares.
 The numbered squares adjacent to unknown squares in the frontier are also considered to be in the frontier.
        * All frontiers combined contain exactly the set of all squares on the game board that are unknown and have at least one adjacent numbered square, as well as all numbered squares adjacent to such squares.
        * A single frontier is constructed as follows:
-                 * Start with an unknown square adjacent to at least one numbered square that is not yet grouped into a frontier.
+         1. Start with an unknown square adjacent to at least one numbered square that is not yet grouped into a frontier.
 Include it and its adjacent numbered squares in the frontier being constructed.
-                 * All unknown squares adjacent to the numbered squares just added are also in the frontier, so add them.
+         2. All unknown squares adjacent to the numbered squares just added are also in the frontier, so add them.
-                 * Add each numbered square adjacent to at least one of the unknown squares added in step 2.
+         3. Add each numbered square adjacent to at least one of the unknown squares added in step 2.
-                 * Repeat steps 2 and 3 until either step yields no new squares to add.
+         4. Repeat steps b and c until either step yields no new squares to add.
      * For each frontier, enumerate all possible partial solutions to the board that satisfy the mine numbers on numbered squares in the frontier
        * "Partial solution" specifically means a unique marking of each unknown square in the frontier as either being a mine or safe that ensures all numbered squares have the correct numbers of adjacent mines.
 Future moves may determine that a given partial solution is actually not valid, but the point of creating partial solutions is to make an educated guess based on what can currently be derived from the board state.
        * Assign each unknown square an estimated probability that it is a mine by checking the number of partial solutions that set it as a mine divided by the number of partial solutions for its frontier.
        * Also record the "expected" total number of mines among all frontiers (the sum of average mine counts in partial solutions for each frontier), the minimum number of mines, and the maximum.
      * Use the minimum and maximum mine counts for the combined frontiers to reason about possible constraints on what the unknown squares outside the frontiers must be in order to satisfy the game's total mine count.
        * If the number of unknown (unmarked) mines left in the game matches the minimum number of mines among the frontiers' unknowns, all non-frontier unknowns must be safe, so mark them as such.
        * If the maximum number of mines among the frontiers would still leave a number of mines remaining in the game that matches the number of non-frontier unknowns, all non-frontier unknowns must be mines.
        * Note the expected number of mines among all unknowns in the frontiers is used in estimating the probability that picking a non-frontier unknown will yield a mine in the next move.